skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 }
 ```

-If you missed above implementation, one-to-many relationships doesn't work as you expect.
+If you don't implement like this, one-to-many relationships won't work as you expect.

-See also detail explanation here: http://scalikejdbc.org/documentation/one-to-x.html
+See also the detailed explanation here: http://scalikejdbc.org/documentation/one-to-x.html

 <hr/>
 ### Eager Loading
 <hr/>

-When you use eager loading by `includes` API, define both of `belongsTo` and `includes`.
+When you enable eager loading using the `includes` API, you need to define both `belongsTo` and `includes`.

-Note: nested entities's eager loading is not supported yet.
+Note: eager loading of nested entities is not supported yet.

 Indeed, it's not incredibly simple.
 But we believe that what it does is so clear that you can easily write the definition.